BALEVANI/Journal/README.md

 >## Description

-* This application is an addess book which is used to store contacts and their details like their names , telephonenumber , nationality*
+* This application is called Journal which can be used to create entries counting words, vowels, consonant and getting teaser. *

 >## Setup/Installation requirements